llafuente/nema/README.md

 Notes to develop.
 Not meant to anybody of you :)

-While developing rebuild is necessary evrytime, edit `bin/nema.js` and uncomment the compilation step, then remove from working copy so it won't be committed
+While developing rebuild is necessary everytime, edit `bin/nema.js` and uncomment the compilation step, then remove from working copy so it won't be committed